corgiTrax/Arcade-Learning-Environment/README.md

 # To do
 - [x] Ask experts to validate experimental setups
+- [ ] Record actions in to EDF file
 - [ ] Real pause and resume implementation
 - [ ] Recalibration implmentation
 - [ ] Experiment and config class